 Stabilizers are patient contemporaries who fulfill their duties and are loyal while expecting the same from their fellow men.
 This type openly expresses his convictions and defends its Values.
 He can be enthusiastic about nature and finds pleasure in a beautiful environment.
 The stabilizer finds success in his work through specialization, has a need for cooperation and satisfaction and can develop particularly well if he has sufficient time to proceed in an orderly and strategic manner.

 A critical listener who looks for weaknesses in others and contrarian positions: This is the specialist.
 He is eager, vigilant, and very careful.
 He earns respect through his actions, his knowledge and the expertisethat he acquires in a particular area.
 He likes evaluable results and also likes to ask unpleasant questions.

 Helpers are people who are good listeners and give others exactly what they need.
 In doing so, they spare no effort.
 The helper is organized, open to new ideas, recognizes others and their achievements, and is always honest.
-Standing up for fairness and equality matters to him, which also fits his need for loyalty and self-sacrifice.
+Standing up for fairness and equality to care, which also contributes to his need for Loyalty and self-sacrifice fits.

 Diligence, recognition, security: The preservationist compromises, wants his responsibility shared with others and prefers to let others decide.
 He thinks things through carefully before promising anything to those around him, while setting a steady pace.
 At work, the Preserver unfolds best when given a detailed job description.